15 Common Backyard Birds You Should Know

 9. Tufted Titmouse

 Speaking of cute, check out the tufted titmouse!
-Gray-backed with a white belly, this bird also boasts flashes of orange and a jaunty crest.
+Gray-backed with a white belly, this small bird also boasts flashes of orange and a jaunty crest.
 Titmice (or is it titmouses?) are fun to observe at feeders, as they hold one seed in their feet and pound it open to get the meat within.
 In fall, watch their hoarding behavior as they store up food for winter.
 Here’s how to attract titmice to your backyard.

 10. Downy Woodpecker and Hairy Woodpecker